-When it comes to fighting games, many players start out using a control pad, as it’s often the most accessible and familiar method.
-However, if you’re serious about your gaming and want to elevate your skills, transitioning to a fightstick may be a smart decision.
+When it comes to fighting games, many players start using a control pad, as it’s often the most accessible and familiar method.
+However, if you’re serious about gaming and want to elevate your skills, transitioning to a fightstick may be smart.

-A fightstick, or arcade stick, offers greater precision and responsiveness and more consistent performance compared to a control pad.
+A fightstick, or arcade stick, offers greater precision, responsiveness, and more consistent performance than a control pad.

 So why should you consider making the switch to a fightstick?
 For one, a fightstick can provide a more authentic gaming experience, mimicking the controls in arcade cabinets.

-Additionally, many top-tier professional players prefer fightsticks for their greater control and functionality.
+Additionally, many top-tier professional players prefer fightsticks for greater control and functionality.

 Finally, learning to use a fightstick can make it easier to adapt to different types of controllers and games, ensuring that you can excel no matter what system or title you’re playing.